edenofjinx/go-blog/README.md

 /v1/article/:id #returns an article by id /v1/article/:id/comments #returns a list of comments
 # POST
-/v1/comment/save #saves a comment to an article
+/v1/comment/save #saves/edits a comment to an article /v1/article/save #saves/edits an article
+# DELETE
+/v1/article/delete/:id #deletes an article by id /v1/comment/delete/:id #deletes a comment by id
 ```
 A valid request needs to provide **api_key** in the header for authorization (except **/v1/status**).